Bermondsey and Old Southwark: Constituency profile

 Comprising the northern part of the London Borough of Southwark, the constituency lies immediately to the south of the City of London.
 It includes the areas of Bermondsey, Southwark, Rotherhithe and parts of Elephant and Castle.

 The constituency contains a number of London landmarks including the southern ends of London Bridge and Tower Bridge, Borough Market, Shakespeare's Globe and The Shard, the tallest building in the country.
 The area was historically associated with manufacturing and trade, but has now been redeveloped with commercial properties and contemporary housing.

 Residents of the constituency are generally young, unmarried and have high levels of education and professional employment compared to London averages.
 They have low levels of car and home ownership.
 The constituency is ethnically diverse; 34% are White British, 19% identify as Other White, 18% are Black and 13% are Asian.
 At 9.4% of the population, Bermondsey and Old Southwark has the fourth-highest proportion of LGB+ people in the country.

 At the most recent borough council election in 2022, Southwark and Rotherhithe elected Liberal Democrat councillors, whilst the area between them, including Bermondsey, elected primarily Labour Party councillors.
 At the 2016 referendum on European Union membership, voters in the constituency overwhelmingly voted to remain in the EU.
 It is estimated that 73% opposed Brexit, making the constituency one of the top 25 most remain-supporting constituencies out of 650 nationwide.

 History and boundaries

+2010–2024

-The seat was created for the 2010 general election, almost identical to North Southwark and Bermondsey seat previously held by Simon Hughes from the 1997 general election, on a review of parliamentary representation in London by the Boundary Commission for England facing very minor boundary changes.
+The seat was created for the 2010 general election, based on the 1997–2010 North Southwark and Bermondsey constituency previously held by Simon Hughes from the 1997 general election, on a review of parliamentary representation in London by the Boundary Commission for England facing very minor boundary changes.
+Following the 2002 redrawing of ward boundaries, parts of Faraday and Livesey wards that were part of North Southwark and Bermondsey transferred to Camberwell and Peckham.